toptal/granite/docs/index.md

 Granite supports and encourages the use of [context validations](http://api.rubyonrails.org/classes/ActiveModel/Validations.html#method-i-valid-3F), which can be specified using the `on:` key with any validation to declare the context in which the validation should be executed.
 This means that these validations will only be triggered when the provided context is explicitly specified.

 To specify a context when using the built-in ActiveModel methods `valid?` and `invalid?`, simply provide the context as the first argument.
-When using `perform`, `perform!`, or `try_perform!`, pass the name of the context as a keyword argument `context:`.
+When using `perform!`, or `try_perform!`, pass the name of the context as a keyword argument `context:`.

 Context validations should be used when different validation behavior is required in different scenarios (e.g., by a staff member and a non-staff user).
 For example, consider a simplified business action for updating a user's portfolio: